 Best Places To Dive

 There are beloved scuba diving destinations all over the world.
 Key Largo is considered the diving capital of the world for its sunken ships, coral reefs, and other amazing underwater sights.
 Jamaica is also popular for beginners as the reefs are relatively shallow.
-Other hotspots include Thailand and the Galapagos Islands.
+Other hotspots include Thailand and the Galapagos Islands, or for very easy scuba diving St George Utah is always there!

 Get Certified To Start!